joeltankam/checkif.js/README.md

 ## Contributing

 Any help is wanted and welcome.
-You can check out our github [issues](https://github.com/joeltankam/if.js/issues) or [trello](https://trello.com/b/dKTqQTVM) and [slack](https://ifjs.slack.com) pages.
+You can check out our github [issues](https://github.com/joeltankam/if.js/issues) and [projects](https://github.com/joeltankam/if.js/projects) or our [slack](https://ifjs.slack.com) page.
 Please make sure to add tests for everything new feature you add, aiming at a 100% coverage.